lop-Louis/go-to-docs/docs/index.md

   - none
 ---

-Guidance stays light on chores; runbooks carry the detailed checklists. <a href="./guides/find" data-primary-action>Use the starting links</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.
+Find the answer.
+Use it now. <a href="./guides/find" data-primary-action>Use the starting links</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.

+Guidance stays light on chores; runbooks carry the detailed checklists.

 ## Governance & Safety